VirgilSecurity/virgil-pure-wordpress/README.md

 passwords (user_pass) with cryptographic enrollments provided by the server.
 Then enrollment records are created and stored in your database (wp_usermeta) instead of users' passwords.

-> Warning!
-The plugin removes the default passwords hashes (it will be blank).
+> Note!
+The plugin removes the default passwords hashes ONLY when you turn off DEMO mode.

 Simply click the "Start migration" button to start migration.